Funded childcare places for 2 year olds.

-If you take more than 15 hours per week, or for longer than 38 weeks per year, there will be a charge from the provider for these additional hours.
+If you use more than the funded hours per week, or for longer than 38 weeks per year, there will be a charge from the provider for these additional hours.
 Please check with your provider for full details of any additional charges.

 Extra support for children with special educational needs

 The Local Authority is committed to supporting early years and childcare providers to work towards an inclusive approach and to meet the individual needs of all children.

 Your provider can apply for inclusion funding to help with extra staff costs of supporting children with additional needs.
 For more information, speak to your provisions manager or special educational needs co-ordinator (SENCO).
 The provider will be able to get information from their Early Years Specialist Teacher.

 We are working to make sure that there are enough high-quality early years education places in the county.

 For more information about Funded Nursery and Early Years Places please contact us on 0300 500 8080